Lumify Sports Intelligence

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool lists supported sports with their leagues and current season.
-It distinguishes itself from sibling tools like list_events and list_teams by focusing on sports.
+The description clearly states the tool lists supported sports with their leagues and current season, naming the exact fields returned.
+It distinguishes from sibling tools by explicitly pointing to list_seasons for historical seasons, and the scope (sports vs teams/events) is unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.